Connecting communities Empowering digitalisation Delivering the future

 Summary

 Here at Svella Connect, we know that people are key to our success.
 We encourage fairness and equality in all aspects of our business, and it is important to stress that Svella Connect pays the same to employees that do the same work.
-However, we do have a gender pay gap, with an overall bias towards women.
+We do have a gender pay gap, with a slight overall bias towards women.
+This is due to most of the roles within our support functions and middle management team being occupied by females.

 Graeme Undy